Surrogate modeling for Bayesian optimization beyond a single Gaussian process: Numerical tests

 \subsection{Tests on synthetic functions}

-We tested the competing methods on a suite of standard synthethic functions for BO, including \texttt{ Ackley-5d}, \texttt{Zakharov}, \texttt{Drop-wave} as well as \texttt{Eggholder}, where the latter two are challenging functions with many local optima.
+We tested the competing methods on a suite of standard synthethic functions for BO, including \texttt{ Ackley-5d}, \texttt{Zakharov}, \texttt{Drop-wave}, as well as \texttt{Eggholder}, where the latter two are challenging functions with many local optima.
 The performance metric per slot $t$ is given by the simple regret (SR), defined as ${\cal SR} (t) := f(\mathbf{x}_*) - \max_{\tau\in\{1,\ldots,t\}} f(\mathbf{x}_\tau)$.
-First, to explore the effect of the kernel functions in the (E)GP model, we tested GP-TS with the kernel function being RBF with and without auto-relevance determination (ARD), and Mat{\'e}rn kernels with $\nu=1.5, 2.5$.
+First, to explore the effect of the kernel functions in the (E)GP model, we tested GP-TS with the kernel function being RBF with and without auto-relevance determination (ARD), and Mat{\'e}rn kernels with $\nu=3/2, 5/2$.
 For all the ensemble methods, the kernel dictionary is comprised of the aforementioned four kernel functions.
 It is evident from Fig.~1 that the form of kernel function plays an important role in the performance of GP-TS.
 Combining different kernel functions, EGP-TS not only yields substantially improved performance relative to GP-TS counterparts, but also requires the least design efforts on the choice of the kernel function.
 In addition, EGP-TS achieves lower simple regret than BanditBO and EXP3BO.
 Although GP-EI is superior to GP-TS baselines on \texttt{Zakharov} function, EGP-TS yields better performance relative to the former, what demonstrates the benefit of ensembling GP models.
 Upon fixing the kernel type as RBF without ARD and constructing the dictionary as $11$ RBF functions with lengthscales given by $\{10^c\}_{c=-4}^6$, EGP-TS is also compared with fully Bayesian GP-based TS in addition to the aforementioned baselines.
 Still, EGP-TS outperforms all competitors as shown in Fig.~2.
-Due to space limitation, additional tests on the parallel setting are deferred to App.~E.